TheDrBee/oSCILLAtor/README.md

 - compute the factorial of `n`: n! = 1 if n=0 and else n! = n*(n-1)*...*1, see `transition Factorial(n: Uint32)`

 ### Remote State Read
-The [RemoteRead smart contract](./contracts/RemoteRead.scilla) shows how to read a field from a differnt contract deployed on the chain: The transition `ReadValueFromSetGet(.)` reads the field `value` from the smart contract [SetGet](./contracts/SetGet.scilla), see below.
+The [RemoteRead smart contract](./contracts/RemoteRead.scilla) shows how to read a field from a diffrent contract deployed on the chain:
+- The transition `ReadValueFromSetGet(.)` reads the field `value` from the smart contract [SetGet](./contracts/SetGet.scilla), see below.
+It defines the transition parameter `c` (the contract's address) as an address with a type of a contract with a field "value" of type "Uint128": `transition ReadValueFromSetGet(c: ByStr20 with contract field value: Uint128 end)`
+- The transition `ReadValueFromSetGet2(.)` uses a different approach to achieve the same purpose: instead of defining the transition parameter as a typed address, it does an address type cast inside the transition using the keyword `as` to be able to then read a field from that address: `contract_opt <- &addr as ByStr20 with contract field value: Uint128 end;`

 Script: [RemoteRead.js](./js/RemoteRead.js).

+**Notes**:
-**Note**: This is currently not working throught the [IDE](https://ide.zilliqa.com/#/) as it needs to be upgraded to handle address types correctly first.
+The first approach is currently not working when using the [IDE](https://ide.zilliqa.com/#/) as the IDE needs to be upgraded to handle address types correctly first.
 It works, however, when calling the transition using the JS SDK (as in the [script](./js/RemoteRead.js)).
+The second approach on the other hand works on the IDE but not yet on ceres local server, because ceres still needs to be upgraded to support address type casts.

 ### SetGet
 The [SetGet smart contract](./contracts/SetGet.scilla) shows how to modify a state variable through a transition, and how to emit the value of a state variable in an event.